united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

   In this chapter, we will guide you through the installation of your first local instance of the UMH using the Management Console.
 We will also explain how the basic components work together.
-Check out the image below for a general overview:
+Check out the image below for an overview:

 ![Untitled](/images/getstarted/managingTheSystem/getStartedUMHSimplifiedpng.png)